mricha86/IncidenceAngleAnalysis/bin/README.txt

 Step 2.
 Compile the analysis code by executing the following at the command prompt:

-     make
+     make -j

 Step 3.
-Navigate to /top directory/bin and execute the following command to run the analysis code:
+Navigate to /top directory/bin and execute the following command to run the primary analysis:

-     ./IncidenceAngleAnalysis LROCAuxilaryData.dat
+     ./IncidenceAngleAnalysis [target dataset] [auxilary data file]

+Where the only target dataset for now is "moon" and the auxilary data file is "LROCAuxilaryData_Modified.dat" stored in the bin directory.

 ####################
 # Analysis code input(s) #
 ####################

-The analysis code only requires 1 input which is the file entitled "LROCAuxilaryData.dat".
-This data file contains 6 columns which store the following information:
+The analysis code only requires 1 input which is the file entitled "LROCAuxilaryData_Modified.dat".
+This data file contains 2 columns which store the following information:

 Column 1 - LRO NAC image name
 Column 2 - LRO NAC incidence angle